Spey Actioned Rods

 Other Lovely Salmon Spey Rods

 I've other rods too which are fantastic to Speycast with and Harrison's in Liverpool build a beautiful 15ft rod for me which is a great all rounder and an excellent tool for teaching proper Spey casting with.
-I've tried many salmon fly rods over the years and the nicest 15ft rod I ever used was the Daiwa Scottish built 3 piece Altmor which was a truly magnificent piece of kit which was solidly build and if you could load it properly it would effortlessly power a lovely line out as somewhere in the 'power stroke' that rod blank had an in-built turbo charger!
+I've tried many salmon fly rods over the years and the nicest 15ft rod I ever used was the older model Daiwa Scottish built 3 piece Altmor which was a truly magnificent piece of kit (designed by David Bell) which was solidly built and if you could load it properly it would effortlessly power a lovely line out as if somewhere in the 'power stroke' that rod blank had an in-built turbo charger!
 I lost most of my interest in salmon rods when the 'broom pole handled Viking sticks' and 'washing lines' appeared but looks like they won't last forever as fishing tackle 'fads' never ever do!